-Any cash you withdraw from a cash machine or Post Office, or through a shop or other outlet offering cashback or cash, for example the Counter Cash service, will count towards the daily limit.
+Any cash you withdraw from a cash machine, Post Office, Banking Hub, or through a shop or other outlet offering cashback or cash, for example the Counter Cash service, will count towards the daily limit.
 For example, if you withdraw £100 from a cash machine, you can only withdraw up to £200 from a Post Office that day.